-Originally invigilated by There There, Trigger Warning is a participatory installation subverting traditional village fête games.
+Originally invigilated by There There, a performance duo, Trigger Warning is a participatory installation subverting traditional village fête games.
 It encourages audiences with all passports to exchange their experiences of immigration against a backdrop of deceptively light entertainment.
 By playing the games, the audience experiences the life of a typical immigrant as imagined by the British media over the last decade: the job-stealing, benefits-scrounging, non-integrated Eastern European.

 The installation consists of five different games.
 The audience is given a chance to ‘hook-a-job’, spin the wheel of benefits, take a photo of themselves indulging in health tourism (courtesy of an NHS photo banner), and win a British/EU passport by throwing tea bags into a Bobby-shaped teapot.
 Those who avoid competition can take part in a prophecy telling game, with fact-checked fortunes fit for those remaining or leaving the country.

 There There is a 50% Romanian, 50% Serbian performance company founded in London by Dana Olărescu and Bojana Janković.
 The company’s practice revolves around topics that emerge at the intersection of personal experiences and big-picture policy and politics including: immigration, immigrant and national identities, exclusion, and heritage.
 They create sharp, political, and playful performances, and strive to gather audiences whose diversity reflects that of the world outside the venue.